 Inevitably, when people do this mission (and when I do it for myself as well!), we begin to ponder how to eat leftovers, and not waste that food in the future.

-Food waste costs us money, and also it isn't being a good steward of the resources we're blessed with.
+There are so many reasons as I toss food in the trash that I feel guilty, such as that food waste costs us money, and also it isn't being a good steward of the resources we're blessed with.

 But also for the reason I said above.
 I dislike that I've wasted food.
 It feels wrong.

 That will require some changes to your habits, but your wallet will thank you when you are purchasing less food, and still feeding everyone!

-This can be consistently eating them the next day for lunch, or having a leftover night planned into the meal plan
+This can be consistently eating them the next day for lunch, or having a leftover night planned into the meal plan for the week regularly.